Program Director

 Dr. Jerry L. Jaccard

-Dr. Jerry L. Jaccard is a BYU Professor Emeritus and the visionary founder of BYU InterMuse Academy for Kodály Certification.
-In addition to his many decades of teaching students from Kindergarten through post- graduate levels, Jerry is also internationally respected as an author, editor, and researcher.
-Jerry is regularly sought after for his music teaching leadership and expertise.
-He shares with us his vast travel and collaboration experiences with some of the best Kodály educators in the world.
-Jerry is the current President of the International Kodály Society, and former Lead Editor of the Bulletin of the International Kodály Society.
-He is the recipient of many music awards throughout his lifetime, but the most recent and well-deserved is the 2022 OAKE Lifetime Achievement Award.
-We are blessed to have Jerry continue as our Pedagogy, Music Literature, and one of the Elementary Choral Development Track instructors.
+Dr. Jerry L. Jaccard is a BYU School of Music Professor Emeritus and the visionary founder of the BYU InterMuse Academy for Kodály Certification.
+Having taught vocal-choral-instrumental music in Kindergarten through post-graduate levels, he is also internationally respected as an author, editor, and researcher, and regularly sought after for his music teaching leadership and expertise.
+Professor Jaccard is President of the International Kodály Society and Executive Editor of the Bulletin of the International Kodály Society.
+He is the recipient of many teaching awards, and was awarded the 2025 Pro Cultura Hungarica Prize by the Hungarian Ministry of Culture and Innovation.
+We are blessed to have him continue as our Pedagogy and Music Literature teacher, and as a member of the Elementary Choral Development Track team.

 Deanna Lee